QubesOS/qubes-doc/user/templates/windows/qubes-windows.rst

 -----------------------------------------

-If Windows 10 or 11 is used in the EU to process personal data, according to GDPR no automatic data transfer to countries outside the EU is allowed without explicit consent of the person(s) concerned, or other legal consent, as applicable.
+If Windows 10 or 11 is used in the EU to process personal data, according to GDPR no automatic data transfer to countries outside the EU is allowed without the explicit consent of the person(s) concerned, or other legal consent, as applicable.
 Since no reliable way has been found to completely control the sending of telemetry from Windows 10 or 11, the system containing personal data must be completely shielded from the internet.

 This can be achieved by installing Windows 10 or 11 in a TemplateVM with the user data directory moved to a separate drive (usually ``Q:``).
 Personal data must not be stored within the TemplateVM, but only in AppVMs depending on this TemplateVM.
-Network access by these AppVMs must be restricted to the local network and perhaps additional selected servers within the EU.
+Network access for these AppVMs must be restricted to the local network and perhaps additional selected servers within the EU.
 Any data exchange of the AppVMs must be restricted to file and clipboard operations to and from other VMs in the same Qubes system.
 It may be necessary to connect the Template VM to the internet from time to time in order to keep the system and its licenses updated, but this is not problematic in such a configuration, as any user data is stored in AppVMs and not in the Template VM itself.

 Windows update
 --------------

-Depending on how old your installation media is, fully updating your Windows VM may take *hours* (this isn’t specific to Xen/Qubes) so make sure you clone your VM between the mandatory reboots in case something goes wrong.
+Depending on how old your installation media is, fully updating your Windows VM may take *hours* (this isn’t specific to Xen/Qubes), so make sure you clone your VM between the mandatory reboots in case something goes wrong.
 For Windows 7, you may find the necessary updates bundled at `WinFuture Windows 7 SP1 Update Pack 2.107 (Vollversion) <https://10gbit.winfuture.de/9Y6Lemoxl-I1_901xOu6Hg/1648348889/2671/Update%20Packs/2020_01/WinFuture_7SP1_x64_UpdatePack_2.107_Januar_2020-Vollversion.exe>`__.
 At your own risk you may use such an installation image with bundled updates, but generally we do not recommend this way for security reasons - so, if you do it anyhow, check that you get this image from a source that you trust, which may be quite different from that one named here!

-**Note:** if you already have Qubes Windows Tools installed the video adapter in Windows will be “Qubes video driver”, and you won’t be able to see the Windows Update process when the VM is being powered off because Qubes services would have been stopped by then.
+**Note:** If you already have Qubes Windows Tools installed the video adapter in Windows will be “Qubes video driver”, and you won’t be able to see the Windows Update process when the VM is being powered off because Qubes services would have been stopped by then.
 Depending on the size of the Windows update packs it may take a bit of time until the VM shutdowns by itself, leaving one wondering if the VM has crashed or still finalizing the updates (in dom0 a changing CPU usage - eg. shown with the domains widget in the task bar, or with ``xentop`` - usually indicates that the VM hasn’t crashed).

 To avoid guessing the VM’s state, enable debugging (``qvm-prefs -s WindowsNew debug true``) and in Windows’ device manager (My computer -> Manage / Device manager / Display adapters) temporarily re-enable the standard VGA adapter and disable “Qubes video driver”.
 You can disable debugging and revert to Qubes’ display once the VM is updated.